dereknovak/RB120-LS/study_guide.md

 "A module is a collection of behaviors that is usable in other classes via mixins."

 A module contains a collection of behaviors that can used by other classes through mixins.
-They can also be used to group similar classes together via *namespacing*, preventing collisions through similarly named classes.
+They can also be used to group similar classes together via *namespacing*, preventing collisions with other classes that share the same name.

 The 3 purposes of modules:
 1. Interface inheritance